Joemgu7/AutoCut/README.md

   * Bulk Video Processing
   * Automatically optimizes for best threshold (lower limit configurable)
   * Little to no Audio Clipping
+  * Option to use Hardware acceleration (Nvidia, Intel QuickSync) for preprocessing of video.
+     * Nvidia recommended, if available, QSV might reduce load on CPU on mobile devices

 ## Dependencies
   * ffmpeg installed on machine